Energy bills forecast to rise in January to £1,996

 "It is only by continuing our transition away from fossil fuels, towards secure and sustainable domestic energy sources that we can reduce our exposure to such international drivers and, in turn, stabilise our energy prices."

-A coalition of 140 organisations and MPs has called onthe government to consider introducing a social tariff to help with energy bills this winter.
+A coalition of 140 organisations and MPs has called on the government to consider introducing a social tariff to help with energy bills this winter.

 In an open letter to Prime Minister Rishi Sunak, the group said support would stop people having to face a choice "between heating and eating".